AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/track-clicked-component.md

 ---
 title:  Track clicked component with Adobe Analytics
 description: Use the event-driven Adobe Client Data layer to track clicks of specific components on an Adobe Experience Manager site.
 Learn how to use rules in Experience Platform Launch to listen for these events and send data to an Adobe Analytics with a track link beacon.
-feature: analytics
-topics: integrations
-audience: administrator
-doc-type: tutorial
-activity: setup
 version: cloud-service
-kt: 6296
-thumbnail: KT-6296.jpg
 topic: Integrations
+feature: Adobe Client Data Layer
 role: Developer
 level: Intermediate
+kt: 6296
+thumbnail: KT-6296.jpg
 ---

 # Track clicked component with Adobe Analytics

-Use the event-driven [Adobe Client Data Layer with AEM Core Components](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/developing/data-layer/overview.html) to track clicks of specific components on an Adobe Experience Manager site.
+Use the event-driven [Adobe Client Data Layer with AEM Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/data-layer/overview.html) to track clicks of specific components on an Adobe Experience Manager site.
 Learn how to use rules in Experience Platform Launch to listen for click events, filter by component and send the data to an Adobe Analytics with a track link beacon.

 ## What you will build